Thursday, 11 March 2010 HomeAbout UsUsing this SiteSpread the Word!Contact Us

 The following is an article in the Independent that covered the issue.

-You can also view the lawsuit filing here and additional information from the CDC on mercury in the form of a factsheet: FDA Lawsuit Filing Document, CDC Factsheet on Mercury
+You can also view the lawsuit filing here and additional information from the CDC on mercury in the form of a factsheet: FDA Lawsuit Filing Document, CDC Factsheet on mercury

 If you wish to explore this further, we recommend the website of the IAOMT (International Academy of Oral medicine and Toxicology) which is a body of at least 500 dental, medical and research professionals in the US and others from across the world.
 They have some great information on mercury amalgams.